juzorh/github-app/README.md

 # github-app
-App for searching and fetching GitHub repoa
+App for searching and fetching GitHub repositories